MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/portal-hosted.md

 1. Navigate to **Portals** and click on **Web Files**.
 1. Open the web file `style.css` .
 1. Scroll down to **Notes** section and delete the existing attachment.
-1. Upload your `style.css` file as attachment.
+1. Upload your `style.css` file as an attachment.
 1. Now, open the web file `main.es` and scroll down to **Notes** section and delete the existing attachment.
-1. Upload your `main.es` file as attachment.
+1. Upload your `main.es` file as an attachment.
 1. Restart the portal website and reopen your browser.

 > [!div class="nextstepaction"]